-And Chapter 8 looks very briefly at some advanced techniques that are not possible in OpenGL.
+Chapter 8 looks very briefly at some advanced techniques that are not possible in OpenGL.
+And Chapter 9 is an introduction to WebGPU, the newest API for graphics on the Web.

 Appendix A contains brief introductions to three programming languages that are used in the book: Java, C, and JavaScript.
 Appendix B is meant to get readers started with the most basic uses of Blender, a sophisticated 3D modeling program.
 I have found that introducing students to Blender is a good way to help them develop their three-dimensional intuition.
-Appendix Ccontains even briefer introductions to two 2D graphics programs, Gimp and Inkscape.
+Appendix C contains even briefer introductions to two 2D graphics programs, Gimp and Inkscape.